Limited cdrecord compatibility wrapper for libburn

 supports recorders which are compliant to standards MMC-1 for CD and

-connected via SCSI, PATA (aka IDE, ATA), USB, or SATA.
+with drives connected via SCSI, PATA (aka IDE, ATA), USB, or SATA.

 Software requirements :